Korean War Legacy Project

 Revisiting Korea

 Dadi Wako discusses revisiting South Korea in 2018.
-He was amazed by the many changes he saw.
-He was especially proud of how veterans were treated.
+He describes his amazement at the many changes he saw.
+He recalls feeling especially proud of how veterans were treated.

 Tags: Seoul,Impressions of Korea,Modern Korea,Pride